-It's mandatory for all schools and workplaces with more than 30 employees to conduct an
+It's mandatory for all schools and workplaces to conduct an

 ASA each year by the end of the calendar year.
 The aim of the ASA is to identify those health and safety processes and issues in your school or workplace that need improving and to develop a local Annual Safety Action Plan to address them.